 Chapter Seven: The Thought of Marriage

-38 0 0
+45 0 0

 (Picture would be of Feren except his jaw is marked)

 Again a pang of misery slashed at her stomach.
 At home she wouldn't have to wear full gowns — gowns that hid the marks that should've been worn proudly.
 At home she wouldn't have to hide her abilities.
 Her very soul.
-At home she would have been able to speak freely with one of her own kind!
+At home she would have been able to speak freely with one of her own kind.

-She wanted to turn out and find him again, know his story, ask him about everything that had happened.
+She wanted to turn around and find him again, know his story, ask him about everything that had happened.
 Surely he knew something of Constentine?
 There were no other Voerr in Firica — not natural citizens.
 Refugees, maybe.
 He had to know more.
-And if anything, she had to have some sort of responsibility to one of her own in Firica?
+And if anything, she had to have some sort of responsibility to one of her own in Firica.
 At the very least, she should be aware of any information she could possibly gain.
 She felt it was her duty, as a member of the leading family.
 Wasn't it?
 Shouldn't she know?
 Didn't she have right to the information of her family's country?

 "Princess Amelia!
 Princess Amelia!"